 I love to have these with my apricot glazed ginger pork chops.
 And, I love them as part of my Easter dinner (can you believe that’s right around the corner already??).

-I hope this recipe will help you start a relationship with Brussel sprouts too.
+I hope this recipe will help you start a relationship with Brussels sprouts too.
 This really is the gateway recipe to the Brussels sprouts world.
-Not to mention, it’s always great to have another side dish recipe to help swap things up.
+Not to mention, it’s always great to have another gluten free vegan side dish recipe to help swap things up.

 - 15-17 large brussels sprouts, washed and cut in halves or thirds